Testing Your Model

 -i, --input-dir | test_input | Directory containing test input files. |

--p, --port | 9800 | Port for the local IO testing web server. |
+-p, --port | 9800 | Port for the local testing server. |

-Model container IO contract
+Model Container IO Contract

 Your model container must fulfil a specific IO contract for the test (and production runs) to pass.